jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 * At what layer is the compactness achieved?
-Are link, IP, or transport layer mechanisms that can compact some of the verbose messaging useful, or should each and every protocol have optimal compacting?
+Are link, IP, or transport layer mechanisms that can compact some of the verbose messaging useful, or should each protocol have optimal compacting?

 * Tradeoffs related to compressing (particularly if AI-based